Detaai/EntineWorldAid/online-store-amazon/DONATION_SETUP.md

 Message: "Absolutely love the Entine series!
 When is book 2 coming out?
 Can't wait!"

-💰 Funds will be transferred to your CashApp @detachedguf within 1-2 business days.
+💰 Funds will be deposited directly to your bank account within 2 business days.

 ✨ Another supporter joins the quest! ⚔️
 ```